 This research project was sponsored by the Texas Department of Transportation and the Federal Highway Administration.
-The research was conducted by Dr. James Bonneson, Mr. Srinivasa Sunkari, and Mr. Michael Pratt.
-All three researchers are with the Texas Transportation Institute.
+The research was conducted by Dr. James Bonneson, Mr. Srinivasa Sunkari, Mr. Michael Pratt, and Dr. Praprut Songchitruksa.
+All four researchers are with the Texas Transportation Institute.

-The researchers would like to acknowledge the support and guidance provided by the Project Monitoring Committee:
+The researchers acknowledge the support and guidance provided by the Project Monitoring Committee: